mlm-games/just-keep-chasing/README.md

 ## 📝 License

-This project is licensed under the [License Type] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3.0 only license - see the [LICENSE](LICENSE) file for details.

 ## 🎮 Development Status

-Current Version: 0.3.0 (Pre-alpha)
+Current Version: 0.?.0 (Pre-alpha)

 ### Known Issues
-- [List of current known issues]
+- FIXME or HACK entries
 - Placeholder artwork needs replacement
-- [Other known issues]

 ## 📞 Contact

-- [Project discussion forum/channel] Later
+- [Project discussion forum/channel] Later in masto or lemmy?

 ## 🙏 Acknowledgments

-- Will be added to the credits.md file

-- [Credits for any assets/resources used]
+- [Credits for any assets/resources used]{credits.md}
-- [Contributors]
+- Contributors

 ---

-*Last Updated: [Date]*

-Remember to star ⭐ the repository if you find it interesting!